toefel18/grpc-workshop/EXERCISE-5-add-api-key-authentication.md

    you can use `AcceptLanguageServerInterceptor.java` for inspiration.
 If the api is not set or does not match `koekkoek`, the call should fail with satus UNAUTHENTICATED.

 1. Add the api key to the stub, you can use: use MetadataUtils or CallCredentials.
 Pick your poison.
+   Use AttachHeadersClient. for inspiration

 1. Test it.